ATP CTP Programs & Recurrent B737 ATP CTP or A320 Recurrent ATP CTP

 Paula Williams: All parts of that question.
 Great, exactly.
 Let’s carry on with the next one.
 How can flight schools attract more students?
 I know this is a problem for a lot of flight schools coming out of what was a slow period and I know a lot of them are starting to get a few more students in the door but depending on where you are in the country, this is still a problem.

+David Santo: We see this is a multifaceted problem.
+First of all, and I’m guilty of this too when we started AeroStar, we had the concept, if we build it they would come.
+When we built it and opened the doors, we were shocked and surprised that people weren’t lined up around the street to enroll in our programs because nobody knew who we were, they didn’t know we existed.
+One thing that flight schools should really look at is their marketing, their branding, how they’re getting their message out there, and I think that’s a plug for you guys, Paula, at ABCI because I think internet-based marketing to the global market is the way to go.
 We see our opportunity working with the Flight School as making yourselves even more attractive.
 You might have the best Flight School in the world but how can you make it better?
 Are you offering your students the option to complete the ATP CTP?
 Are you offering your students the option to get advanced jet flight simulation training or type ratings?
 If you’re not, that’s where we think we can bolster your offering catalogue by adding classes that you don’t have to spend the money in doing your own certification, research and development.
+We’re turnkey.
+We formalize an agreement.
+You advertise and market us as part of you and you’re out there really attracting students who maybe want that extra program and then you package that into your pricing structure.

 Paula Williams: That makes perfect sense.
 It’s like what we call a white level service.
 As far as the student knows he’s working with Cochise College or FIT, or Sun State Aviation and the student may not know or care or want to know about FIT or any other partners or anything like that, or sorry, about AeroStar.
 They just see the school that they initially entered in agreement with, is that correct?

+David Santo: That is absolutely correct and we really do see ourselves as a subcontractor so we’re not out there trying to beat the AeroStar drum, we’re trying to beat the we’re a sub-service to the larger pipeline which is the Flight School itself.
+We just want to be there at the end to help you provide that finishing school, that graduate school piece which is the type rating ride.
+How you market it, package it, present it, it is really up to the individual school.
+We want to support whatever the school thinks is the best approach for their individual marketing efforts.
 I will say that with FIT, for example, one of the things that we did early on with FIT was FIT actually got our programs approved for academic credit so that students could attend a type rating course or a flight deck observation program and receive college credit for it, number one, and therefore, they could apply student aid, financial aid to help offset some of the cost of these programs.

 Paula Williams: Right, that makes perfect sense.
 The other side of that I think is that affiliating with AeroStar is to the advantage of flight schools because of AeroStar’s reputation.
 As you’ve mentioned you’ve been in business for six years, a lot of the other providers in the market maybe don’t have the reputation that you do for quality of training and things like that.
 It’s like a Gulfstream with a Rolls Royce engine.
 You do want to have the best components in your system and AeroStar is a really good engine to have under the hood for those students that do want to look at the details.

 David Santo: I’ll say this, Paula.
 Our students have given us very positive feedback.
 The quality of the training that the students who have come to our type rating courses really has been very, very positive and that means a lot to us.
 Now, I’m not going to say that we don’t occasionally have people that run into training issues because every Flight School does.
+In fact, if you have a Flight School that doesn’t have some kind of training issues, they’re probably selling the license and not selling the training.

 Paula Williams: True.